John Alvord, IBM Corporation

 4) Duplicate agents create human confusion and wasted work.
 An alert is seen at an agent [one of a duplicate pair].
 An investigation is launched at its duplicate pair and – no trouble found!
 The issue continues and human work is wasted.

 5) Historical data becomes suspect.
 Historical data involves the agent name and in cases of duplicate agents you get double data that really apply to the pair.
 More human confusion.

 There are lots of reasons to avoid duplicate agents.
 Until now repairing those cases have required intensive manual work.
-This blog post automates some of the work and thus reduces manual labor in correcting the condition.
+This new tool automates some of the work and reduces manual labor in correcting the condition.
 It doesn’t solve every problem but it speeds the process and exposes the data needed to begin manual corrections.

-Parallel: If you watch the original Thomas Crown Affair (1968) – the story of an art robbery.
+Parallel: If you watch the second Thomas Crown Affair movie (1999) – the story of an art robbery.
 The thief is notably dressed in a sharp suit, thin tie, a attache case and a bowler hat etc. In the climatic scene hundreds of hired actors dressed identically are walking at random in the art museum halls and rooms.
 The thief walks away with the prize.
 I often thought of this an an excellent parallel to having duplicate agents.

 Background – How Duplicate Agent Arise